intel/QAT_Engine/README.md

 In the above example this will create the file `qat.so` and copy it to `/usr/local/ssl/lib/engines-1.1`.
+./autogen.sh will regenerate autoconf tools files.
+The prerequisite to run autogen.sh is to have autotools(autoconf, automake and libtool) installed in the system.

 Note: When building it is possible to specify command line options that can be used to turn engine functionality on and off.
 Please see the Intel&reg; QAT